wp-plugins/ewww-image-optimizer/readme.txt

 = future =
 * these are possible future bugfixes and/or feature requests, if you see a feature you like here, go vote for it in the support forum
-* SunOS (Solaris/OpenIndiana) support
-* Bulk restoration of converted images
 * FlaGallery optimize on upload does not work with plupload (only the browser-based method works properly).
-This will be fixed in a future release, as the developer has already committed to implementing the necessary hooks.
+This will be implemented in a future release.

-* internationalization (will need help translating strings once this is completed)
+= 1.7.4 =
+* fixed: some settings were set to incorrect defaults after enabling and disabling cloud features
+* fixed: invalid status on some systems for 'tar' command
+* new: SunOS support - OpenIndiana and Solaris
+* fixed: resizes not properly checking for re-optimization prevention
+* updated: new version of gifsicle (1.7.7), for more detail, see http://www.lcdf.org/gifsicle/changes.html

+= 1.7.3 =
+* fixed: some security plugins disable Optimize More - use install_themes permission instead of edit_themes
+* fixed: table schema changes not firing on upgrade
+* changed: bulk_attachment variables are not autoloaded to improve performance

 = 1.7.2 =
+* added: internationalization - need volunteers to provide translations.
+If interested, post a support thread with the language you would like to help with.
 * fixed: Import button not shown on Optimize More in some cases
 * fixed: Bulk Optimize for Nextgen was broken
 * changed: file comparison from md5sum to filesize for Optimize More to improve load time
 * added: quota information for cloud users on settings page
-* fixed: sub-folders of uploads directory not allowed if /uploads is outside of wp folder
+* fixed: sub-folders of uploads directory were not allowed if /uploads is outside of wp folder
+* changed: increased cloud_verify timeout to avoid false results
+* added: link to status page for cloud service on settings page
+* fixed: debug log created if it does not exist already

 = 1.7.1 =
 * fixed: syntax error causing white screen of death for Nextgen v2